Root Cellar Ideas: 10 Root Cellar Plans to Make a Root Cellar

 Keep reading if you are curious about root cellars.
 We will explain why root cellars are so effective and share 10 ideas for how to make a root cellar at home.

-A root cellar is a below-ground storage location that relies on the earth’s natural cooling, humidifying, and insulating properties to keep food from spoiling.
-Specifically, root cellars are designed to take advantage of the cool temperatures below the soil’s frost level.
+A root cellar is an underground storage space that harnesses the earth’s natural cooling, humidifying, and insulating properties to prevent food spoilage.
+In essence, root cellars take advantage of the cool temperatures below the soil’s frost level, one of the earliest ways of preserving garden vegetables.

 Root cellars are used to keep a variety of food fresh for long periods of time without electrical refrigeration.
 So despite the name, you aren’t limited to keeping roots down there!